g4bey/reddit-twitter-bot/README.md

 # Reddit-Hourly-Post-On-twitter-
 Twitter bot posting trending media from various animal related subreddits.

+*In order to use this bot, you need ffmpeg installed on your machine.*

 How to set-up the bot?
 - Set up a creds.py file and copy your api keys.
  	```python